robinovitch61/wander/README.md

 # Seconds between updates for job & allocation pages.
 Disable with "-1".
 Default "2"
 #wander_update_seconds: 1

-# Log byte offset relative to end from which logs start.
+# Log byte offset from which logs start.
 Default "1000000"
 #wander_log_offset: 1000000

 # Follow new logs as they come in rather than having to reload.
 Default "true"